Wind for Schools Pilot Project Results

 - Piggybacking, in which the school or community develops a financial agreement with a nearby large-scale wind farm.

 Successful partnerships increase the likelihood of a successful project.
 In Colorado, the Wind Powering America team offered school districts and their communities the assistance of a team of professionals who understand wind technology and projects.
-The Colorado pilot project partners are defined below; in other states, partners may include similar entities.
+The Colorado pilot project partners are defined below.

 - Assembled the partners to work with the schools and their communities